nsfcac/repacss-user-guide/docs/software/installing-packages.md

 conda remove --name myenv --all
 ```

-??? example "Installing Cuda"
+!!! example "Installing CUDA"

+    You can install the CUDA Toolkit from either conda-forge or NVIDIA channels.
+    Replace `x` with the minor version you need (e.g., `12.2`).

+    ```bash
+    # Install from conda-forge
+    conda install cudatoolkit=12.x -c conda-forge

+    # OR install from NVIDIA channel
-   conda install cudatoolkit=12.x -c conda-forge, conda install cudatoolkit=12.x -c nvidia
+    conda install cudatoolkit=12.x -c nvidia
-   *Note: x is the minor version you would like to specify*
+    ```

 ---

 <!-- ### Installing Packages Using Pip